viswanathtg/hyperledger-setup/README.md

-# hyperledger-setup
+# Hyperledger Setup on Mulit Node/Host
-Step by step guide to setup hyperledger fabric first-network in ubuntu 16.04
+Step by step guide to setup hyperledger fabric with multi-node/multi-host  in Ubuntu 16.04

 # Scope
 Install & configure pre-requisites, software and deploy the sample fabric-network/first-network in the environment and test the setup using the CLI.